peterrz/odin-wi5/README.md

   APPLICATIONS net.floodlightcontroller.odin.applications.SimpleLoadBalancer
 ```

-Each pool is defined by a name, a list of IP address of physical APs, the
+Each pool is defined by a name, a list of IP address of physical APs (NODES),
-list of SSIDs or NETWORKS to be announced, and a list of applications
+the list of SSIDs or NETWORKS to be announced, and a list of applications
 that operate on that pool.

+For testing purposes, if you'd like to assign a static IP to a STA
+and have it connect to odin, you need to specify the STA's details in a file
+pointed to by this property.

 * `net.floodlightcontroller.odin.master.OdinMaster.clientList [optional]`:

-For testing purposes, if you'd like to assign a static IP to a client
-and have it connect to odin, you need to specify the client's details in a file
+So add to the floodlightdefault.properties file the next line:

+* `net.floodlightcontroller.odin.master.OdinMaster.clientList = ~/odin-master/odin_client_list

-pointed to by this property.
-An example file looks as follows:
+An example odin_client_list file looks as follows:

 ```
   00:16:7f:7e:00:00 172.17.4.2 00:1b:1b:7e:00:00 odin-ssid-1